How to get sponsored for a full-time engineering degree

 Sponsorship, often known as a scholarship, is when a company agrees to help fund your course and offers work placements and potentially a job on graduation.
 A number of big-name companies in the engineering industry are involved in schemes that will support students willing to make the commitment.

-Sponsorship is not the same thing as a school leaver sponsored degree programme, in which you are taken on as an employee and only study part time.
+Sponsorship is not the same thing as a degree apprenticeship, in which you are taken on as an employee and only study part time.

 You will usually be given paid work placements during the summer holiday and many schemes will lead to a job offer on graduation.
 There is also a level of prestige that comes with gaining a sponsorship.